 The first side trip choice for many travellers is Kamakura City, which is often described as the Kyoto of East.
 The city is home to numbers of historical temples, shrines and monuments, and it’s very accessible from Tokyo.

 Other popular destinations are Onsen resorts such as Hakone and Kusatsu, especially during winter.
 If you wanna be a beach bum for summer, Shonan Area and Izu Peninsula are top beach getaways near Tokyo.
 It is also possible to visit Mt.Fuji and surrounding area for a day, such as Fuji Five Lakes and FujiQ highland.

 If you are a nature lover and keen on adventure, how about visiting Tokyo’s subtropical volcanic islands and exploring the unspoilt nature?
 Hachijojima Island and Ogasawara Islands are treasure islands of Tokyo where tourists can access from the central area of Tokyo by ferry or flight.

-▽Want to check more Bucket Lists in other popular areas in Japan??▽
+▽Check more Bucket Lists in other popular areas in Japan!▽

 There are many other things to do and see in Tokyo, and on top of it, seasonal events and activities are also things you can’t miss such as cherry blossoms and autumn leaves.
 If you wanna check out more travel info, please read my other articles listed below!